Customize Consent Preferences

 Employers who fail to engage in this process or deny accommodations without just cause may be in violation of NYC disability discrimination laws.

-Contact our NYC disability discrimination lawyers for a free consultation to learn how we can help ensure your rights are respected.
+Contact our disability discrimination lawyers in New York for a free consultation to learn how we can help ensure your rights are respected.

 New York Disability Discrimination Lawyer Bill SipserYou can file a disability discrimination complaint with either the New York State Division of Human Rights (if filing under the state’s Human Rights Law), or with the Equal Employment Opportunity Commission (EEOC) if under Title VII of the 1964 Civil Rights Act.
 If under the ADA, you can file a complaint with the Department of Justice, with a federal agency that provides funding if a public entity is involved or an agency designated in Title II of the ADA.